 Check out these DIY tactile dandelion counting cards!
 They are so fun to create and help children learn number recognition, one-to-one correspondence, and other counting skills.
-They make a cute decoration and learning tool.
-Head outside to make them today!
+This counting activity makes a cute decoration and learning tool.
+Head outside to make these cards today!

 Ready to make these counting cards!?
 Here’s what you’ll need..